rkotze/rkotze.github.io/_posts/2015-09-13-building-london-traveller-app.md

 <!--more-->

-[London Traveller][1] on Android play store, built using&nbsp;[Ionic framework][2].
+London Traveller was on Android play store, built using&nbsp;[Ionic framework][2]{:target="\_blank" rel="noopener"}.
+I have removed this from the store as I no longer maintain it.

 ![Oyster balance][3]&nbsp;![Distruptions][4]&nbsp;![Line Status][5]

 I built the London Traveller mostly to see what it was like to get a mobile application out to the world.
 The steps to preparing the app for release was a little fiddly but not difficult.
-Ionic, the framework I chose to use provided good instruction to get an app [published][6].
+Ionic, the framework I chose to use provided good instruction to get an app [published][6]{:target="\_blank" rel="noopener"}.
 I'm on a Windows machine so had to ensure certain tools were added to the path.
 What was needed is jarsigner, this is part of the JDK and zipalign in the Android sdk.

 After completing the steps in the Ionic post, uploading the APK to the store is simple.
 Even though there is a surprising amount of admin work before you can publish it.